-Depending on the characteristics of the ambient air conditions of the plant, its specific process design, as well as the potential for contaminant releases, the following continuous contaminant measurement devices should be considered:
+Depending on the characteristics of the ambient air conditions of the ASU, its specific process design, as well as the potential for contaminant releases, the following continuous contaminant measurement devices shall be considered:

-- A carbon dioxide analyzer at the outlet of the pre-purifying system; - A total hydrocarbon analyzer at the air inlet to detect abnormal ambient air contaminant levels; - A total hydrocarbon analyzer in the reboiler with the highest potential concentration of contaminants.
-This is generally the main reboiler sump; and - An analyzer that can detect individual hydrocarbon species in the reboiler with the highest potential concentration of contaminants.
+- a carbon dioxide analyzer at the outlet of the pre-purifying system; - a total hydrocarbon analyzer in the reboiler with the highest potential concentration of contaminants.
+This is generally the main reboiler sump; and - an analyzer that can detect individual hydrocarbon contaminants in the reboiler with the highest potential concentration of contaminants.

-For a REVEX or regenerator plant, routine acetylene analyses also shall be performed.
+For a REVEX or regenerator plant, routine acetylene analyses shall also be performed.

-Tables 5 and 6 list the maximum allowable contaminant concentrations for the reboiler.
+Appendices 5 and 6 list the maximum allowable contaminant concentrations for the reboiler.
 These maximum contaminant values are much higher than the normally anticipated operating levels.